canisdibellum/G6-Mission-Inventory/README.md

  [?]
 Not Sure, test
  X Not Going to do, see [Note] at end
   [>] in progress

+##PRIORITY: (To restore usable functionality)
+	 - [ ] Rework CustomerSelect DDL to fill TIInventory Independently of Full Inventory (use filters technique)
+		- [ ] Make sure it hides the MAC Column if empty
+	 - [ ] Move CustomerSelect DDL down and add text above "Select Customer"
+		- [ ] Handle all instances of Script looking for "Select Customer" as selection
+	 - [ ] Add "Set Label" to Context list for ScanGUIAdd
+		- [ ] Use InputBox, populate with current label
+	 - [ ] Bugfixes

-## BugFixes: (Something acts like it isn't supposed to)
+## Bug List: (Something acts like it isn't supposed to)
+	Add to Inventory: (ScanGui)
-	 - [ ] Bug: Scanning Registered Item number attempts to add Serial
+	 - [ ] In prompt, blank Model if it says "Select Item First"
+	 - [ ] Queue is not considered when looking for duplicate serials (SSList)
-		 - [ ] Make sure scanned data is analyzed in correct order
+		- [ ] Make sure Undo and Clear boxes update the SSList
-	 - [ ] Bug: Choose Customer DDL for Turn-In Broken
+	 - [ ] Queue is not considered when looking for highest Label Number
+	 - [ ] Some labels are still showing dashes!
+	 - [?]
+"Add to Inventory" button might not be sorting "Inventory"
-	 - [ ] Bug: ComboBoxes broken completely
+		- [ ] Possibly due to labelling issue
-	 - [ ] bug: not clearing scanned serials from turn-in
+	 - [ ] Highest label number not being looked up at all
-	 [?] bug: not storing StoredSerials [I think I fixed it]
-	 [?]
-Bug: When you scan registered Number, it keeps the value onto the next scan [Can't Reproduce at home....attempt with scanner]
+	 - [ ] Keeps trying to re-add IL scans instead of just setting the location
+	 - [ ] Adding quantified items to queue does not update the comboboxes in the "Add Item Without Serial Number" GUI
+	 - [ ] "Add IL" GUI Controls too short for contained text
+	 - [ ] "Model" manual combobox doesn't populate
+	 - [ ] Casing for "Item" needs to be handled
+ 	 - [ ] when Scan InputBox terminates, check for MAC, if none found make sure MAC Column is hidden

+	Inventory:
+	 - [?]
+Doesn't seem to be sorting data
+		- [ ] Again, possibly the Label dash issue
-	 - [ ] bug: not looking at ScanGUI for most recent Label number
+	 - [ ] "Export to Excel" not looking for MAC Addresses
+	 - [ ] Still tries to generate Full 2062 when nothing issued
+	 - [ ] BuildInventory needs to LV_Delete OHInventory before adding
+ 	 - [ ] bug: Single-Cell Edits for bottom 2 Rows are wonky
+	 - [ ] Figure out how to auto-size filter DDL's to fit contents

+	On-Hand Inventory:
+	 - [ ] When IL is checked, previously checked items in that location have QTY set to 0
+	 - [ ] Issue Splashscreen delayed, make come up faster
+	 - [?]
+Again, possible sorting issue
+	 - [ ] Issue Excel export doesn't include MAC Addresses
+		Verify Issue:
-	 - [ ] bug: During Verify Issue, when remove 1st Serial, it leaves white space at top
+		 - [ ] when remove 1st Serial, it leaves white space at top
+		 - [ ] Needs sounds to indicate good scan
+		 - [ ] Needs to handle scanning same serial twice
+		 - [ ] Needs to handle scanning IL tag as serial
+		 - [ ] When all clear some sort of message would be satisfying

+	Turn-In Inventory:
+	 - [ ] Couldn't test, TIInventory doesn't populate yet (ComboBox was fine though)

 ## Feature Fix: (Something works but it's kluge-y, I can implement better, or is missing certain functionality [ex. doesn't handle Zero or Negative Input])
-	 - [ ] Re-Do Build Inventory, use StringSplit.....make sure Quantified Items (if Serial is blank), don't get added to CBIList
-	 - [ ] Don't add Quantified Items to Item ComboBox!
 	 - [ ] Clarify Error Message Buttons on ScanGui Serial Error
-	 - [ ] Handle scanning "IL-" codes in Verify Issue
-	 [?]
-Location/Model on scangui not updating [Seems to be working fine now]
-	 - [ ] Make Undo and Clear boxes refresh the SSList
 	 - [ ] Make sure Menu hides if not on Tab 1 and shows if on Tab 1
-	 [/] Make anything that triggers Filtration run FReset First, then [Guicontrol, text] the appropriate filter with the appropriate value then gosub, Filtration
+	 - [/] Make anything that triggers Filtration run FReset First, then [Guicontrol, text] the appropriate filter with the appropriate value then gosub, Filtration
-	 - [ ] Figure out how to auto-size filter DDL's to fit contents
+	 - [ ] Find and fix all instances where main gui isn't activated when a 2nd GUI window closes

 ## Feature-Add:
 	 - [ ] make ComboBoxes instead be drop-downs with [Add...] option at bottom of list so they have to look through the list before typing something in.